mapbox/mapbox-gl-draw/API.md

 - `draw_line_string`: Draws a LineString feature.
 - `draw_polygon`: Draws a Polygon feature.
 - `draw_point`: Draws a Point feature.

+#### Mode: `static`

+Disables editing for all drawn features.
+It does not take an options argument.

+Note that this mode can only be entered or exited via `.changeMode`

 ## Events